 All graduate students will be annually evaluated for academic and research progress.
-The mandatory evaluation form is the "Graduate Student Progress Report" form that can be found at https://foodscience.tennessee.edu/graduate-program/ with an example given in the Appendix L. The purpose of this evaluation is to ensure students are making expected progress in their program as well as to identify areas for improvement.
-It is student's responsibility to fill out the form (all but "Advisor's comments) and submit the form to his/her advisor no later than the last week of November.
-The student should meet with the advisor to discuss progress and plans for the next year.
-A completed and signed form must be submitted and kept by the advisor before the beginning of Winter Holidays and be available to the FDSC DoGS and other administration units upon request.
+The mandatory evaluation form is the "Graduate Student Progress Report" form that can be found at https://foodscience.tennessee.edu/graduate-program/ as shown in the Appendix L. The purpose of this evaluation is to ensure students are making expected progress in their program as well as to identify areas for improvement.
+It is student's responsibility to fill out the form (all but "Advisor's comments, and letter grade), discuss with his/her advisor, and submit to DoGE no later than May 15th.
+The student should discuss with the advisor on progress and plans for the next year.